 Immaculata offers a payment plan that allows CUS students to distribute their term costs over installment payment dates during a traditional term; 4 installments for fall and 4 installments for spring.
 There is a \$25 non-refundable installment plan enrollment fee payable at time of enrollment; this fee is not included as part of the installment payment plan.
 Students must complete an enrollment form and pay the \$25 fee each term.
-Forms are available on the MyIU student portal, Student Finances, under Student Account Resources.
+Forms are available on the MyIU portal.
+From the side menu, go to Finances, select Student Finances, and scroll down to the Business Office Documents & Forms section.
 Installment plan due dates and additional information may be found on the enrollment form.
+For your convenience payments are accepted online.
+The minimum account balance to qualify for the installment plan is \$200.
 Late payment fees apply.